cooperaj/wow-armory-character/readme.txt

 the output.

 The CSS can be overriden by using the global setting 'Add plugin css to the page'.
 Unticking this box will allow you to provide your own CSS as part of your theme.
+For simple edits I suggest you add the necessary tweaks to your themes CSS and keep the basic styling the plugin provides.

 == Screenshots ==